gotonode/compress/docs/PERFORMANCE.md

   * Just as one would expect, only the TXT file compresses well.

   * Huffman doesn't create much overhead, but LZW can in some cases because of the dictionary that it builds.
 This causes LZW-compressed files to get much bigger than the original, when that original doesn't compress very well.

+  * LZW performs very well on the Lorem Ipsum text because it contains a lot of word repetitions (meaning that the same word appears many times within the file).
+In LZW's dictionary, such longer words would get a shorter codeword to represent them, saving space.

+  * Huffman's performance on the files that were already heavily compressed comes as a minor surprise.
+Because of the way Huffman works, it is interesting to see that it can squeeze even more out of the files.